Kim, Jin Y.

-The Rev. Dr. Jin Y. Kim is a missionary with the United Methodist General Board of Global Ministries serving as the coordinator of Korean Peninsula Dialogue and Peacebuilding of the World Council of Churches, based in Geneva, Switzerland.
+The Rev. Dr. Jin Y. Kim is a missionary with the United Methodist General Board of Global Ministries serving as the Coordinator of Pilgrimage of Justice and Peace of the World Council of Churches, based in Geneva, Switzerland.
 He was commissioned in the Spring of 2017.

 At its 10th Assembly in Busan, South Korea, in 2013, the World Council initiated a Pilgrimage of Justice and Peace for the long-divided Korean peninsula.
 This was given organizational form in 2016.
 Dr. Kim coordinates a series of pilgrim teams that visit churches in the region to promote justice and peace.
 Peace and reunification in Korea are long-standing mission goals of The United Methodist Church and its mission agency, Global Ministries.

 Dr. Kim is an ordained elder in the Northern Illinois Annual Conference and pastored the Creston/Steward United Methodist Church in Steward, Illinois from late 2011 to mid-2017.
 He also served as an auxiliary faculty member in Old Testament Studies in the 2016-2017 academic year at the Lutheran School of Theology at Chicago.

 He is a native of South Korea, born in Busan, and did his undergraduate college work there at Busan Union Theological Seminary and earned the Master of Divinity degree from Hanshin Graduate Theological School in Seoul.
 After three years in the Presbyterian pastorate in Korea, he came to the United States to pursue advanced studies in theology and Old Testament.
 He earned a Master of Art in Theological Studies degree from the McCormick Theological Seminary, Chicago, and Master of Theology and Doctor of Philosophy degrees from the Lutheran School of Theology at Chicago.